 Each semester we welcome a number of students who transfer from other colleges and universities.
 Transfer students bring a variety of experiences and perspectives that contribute richly to our campus community.

 Here we answer a few questions that transfer students frequently ask.
 And, as always, if we haven't answered your question, please let us know.
 If you have questions about transfer credit, please contact our records office.

-In addition to the items we require for entering freshmen, we require a 2.00 cumulative GPA for all college-level courses.
-This requires that you provide us with your college transcript(s).
+In addition to the items we require for entering freshmen, we require that you provide us transcripts with all completed college coursework thus far.

 Yes.
 We still need your high school transcript as part of the application process.

 Yes.
 We still need your SAT, ACT or CLT scores as part of the application process.

 Send your transcripts to the Office of Admissions.
 Admissions will share them with the Office of Records.